Fraud Alert vs. Credit Freeze: What’s the Difference?

 • If you don't plan to apply for a new credit card or loan in the near future, a credit freeze might be the best choice.
 However, you may need to thaw your credit reports if non-lenders like cellphone and internet service providers need to conduct credit checks.

-• If you're worried that your personal information has been compromised but you haven't been the victim of crime, consider setting up a temporary fraud alert.
-You can cancel the fraud alert at any time or renew it each year, depending on your circumstances.
+• If you're worried that your personal information has been compromised but you haven't been the victim of crime, consider setting up an initial fraud alert.
+You can remove the fraud alert at any time or renew it each year, depending on your circumstances.

 Fraud Alert vs. Credit Freeze